switchell1990/challenge/README.md

 ```

 ## GETTING STARTED

+Once your project is up and running,you can access it from your access the api by going to - <http://localhost:8000/api/>

+## Run with Docker

-- Run Docker-Compose (Postgres)
+- Open a command terminal and run Docker-Compose (Postgres)

 ```sh
 docker-compose up -d postgres
 ```

-- Run Docker-Compose (Django) - This will also do your create migrations and migrations.
+- Open a new terminal and Run Docker-Compose (Django) - This will also do your create migrations and migrations.

 ```sh
 docker-compose up -d django